 Typical lengths are 40-80 pages.
 Long page counts are particularly common for theses with large numbers of tables or figures (especially experimental data).
-Since thesis counts as a "W" course, there is a college requirement of a minimum of 20 pages of writing.
+Since the thesis counts as a "W" course, there are College requirements regarding the minimum amount of writing.

-The thesis should be written at a level that it accessible to an undergraduate senior physics major.
+The thesis should be written at a level that makes it accessible to an undergraduate senior physics major.
 It can be assumed that the reader has a core knowledge of classical mechanics, electromagnetism, quantum mechanics, etc., but it should be assumed that the reader does not have extensive knowledge of the particular subfield in which the research was done, so concepts and terminology related to that subfield should be explained, typically in an introductory chapter.